apptainer/singularity-userdocs/environment_and_metadata.rst

       will return the list with the ``MASTER`` label inside.

       Notice that you can use any type of combination that suits your needs, you can consider the sections that you consider are important for building your container.
+To know more about the inspect command you can see the :ref:`inspect command section <inspect-command>`.

 -----------
 Environment